Articles And Resourcesadmin2020-05-06T11:52:18+10:00

 Choosing an officiant

 For those who follow a faith it may be appropriate to have a clergy officiate, whilst others may be more comfortable with a celebrant.

 Both celebrants and clergy often perform several duties as part of their care including:

-Offering words of encouragement or eulogy
+Meeting with your family, Acting as master of ceremonies, Offering words of encouragement or eulogy

 Telling Others About The Funeral